 However, the Allies would have lost the war without the US.
-The explanation of this paradox lies in the fact that American aid was much more decisive before the US entry into the war than there after – with the possible exception of last three months of the war.
+The explanation of this paradox lies in the fact that American aid was much more decisive before the US entry into the war than thereafter – with the possible exception to last three months of the war.

 Great Britain and France had, before 1914, outmoded industrial facilities and working methods, which still reverted to the Victorian age.
 On the other hand, Germany had a modern industry, especially by the chemical industry, which could easily be converted to the important ammunition production.

 Many modern industrial goods and machinery used before the war in the UK came from Germany.
 With the beginning of World War One, this inflow ended, and only the US could intervene here, surpassing Germany in terms of quantity and even more in the quality of production methods.